belen-pruvost/reactnd-would-you-rather/README.md

 Since there is no actual database where this data is maintained, new questions defined by users won't be available when relaunching the app.

+Users are able to ask several times the same question, but they won't be able to provide the same two options within a question.

 ### Leaderboard
 In this section, the user can see a ranking of how all the users are performing in terms of asking and answering questions.